awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

    1. Under **Code signing certificate**, choose **Select** to select a previously imported certificate or **Import** to import a new certificate\.

-   1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code\-signing certificate on your device\.
+   1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code signing certificate on your device\.
 The certificate's location varies by platform\.
 It should be the location where you put the code\-signing certificate when you followed the instructions in [Installing the Initial Firmware](dg-ota-initial-firmware.md)\.
 **Important**
 On the Texas Instruments CC3220SF\-LAUNCHXL, do not include a leading forward slash \(**/**\) in front of the file name if your code signing certificate exists in the root of the file system\.
 Otherwise, the OTA update fails during authentication with a `file not found` error\.